Github Pages, GitHub Actions, and Hugo

 quickly came across Hugo a very popular

-- there are also a ton of
+static site generator written in golang - there are also a ton of

 themes already made for it!
 I should note that I am

-so that gave me even more of a push to use this tool.
+a huge fan of golang so that gave me even more of a push to use this tool.

 Similar to the interface Nikola provides, I wanted all of my source code and the website code to live in the same repository.
 Hugo and GitHub actions make this possible.
 I’ll give a brief overview of the steps below.